Tools

 opt_in vs disabled

-disabled: Tool is removed from the set.
-No layer can re-enable it.opt_in: Tool is registered but hidden by default.
-Any layer can surface it by naming it explicitly in anenabledlist.
+disabled: Tool is removed.
+No layer can re-enable it.opt_in: Tool is hidden by default.
+Any layer can surface it by explicit name — not via"*"wildcard.

-Run /tools debug in a session to see all tools with their include/exclude status and the reason for each:
+Run /tools debug to see all tools with their include/exclude status and the reason for each.

 Task

-The Task tool delegates work to a subagent running in an isolated context.
-It is opt-in and only registered when at least one agent has subagent: true in its frontmatter.
+The Task tool delegates work to a subagent in an isolated context.
+Registered only when at least one agent has subagent: true in its frontmatter.

 | Param | Required | Description |